JuliaQCD: Portable lattice QCD package in Julia language: Introduction

 \subsection{JuliaQCD project}

-JuliaQCD is a suite of first open-source lattice QCD code by Julia programming language.
-(Ultimate) High performance is not within our scope but we are focus on prototyping with good scale.
+JuliaQCD is the first open-source lattice QCD code suite in the Julia programming language.
+(Ultimate) high performance is not within our scope, but we focus on prototyping with good scalability.
 We developed this code with the following goals: \begin{enumerate} \item Excellent portability \item Quick and easy setup \item Comprehensive suite \item Highly modifiable \item Competitive performance \end{enumerate} The system offers excellent portability, as it runs smoothly on any machine with Julia installed, without the need for complicated setup processes.
 It is also quick and easy to set up, enabling users to start working in less than 5 minutes without requiring complex compilation steps.
-In addition, the system provides a comprehensive suite that supports both full-QCD and quenched configuration generation, along with a variety of measurement tools.
+In addition, the system provides a comprehensive suite that supports both full QCD and quenched configuration generation, along with a variety of measurement tools.
 Its highly modifiable structure makes it ideal for rapid prototyping and experimenting with different approaches.
-Finally, the system delivers competitive performance, comparable to the speed of traditional Fortran 90 codes, ensuring efficiency without sacrificing flexibility.
+Finally, the system delivers competitive performance, comparable to traditional Fortran 90 codes, ensuring efficiency without sacrificing flexibility.